Dimitris112/travel-agency-1st-official-project/README.md

 - Interactive maps and itineraries to assist users in planning their trips more effectively.

 ### Typography and color scheme
 The project utilizes the Lato and Roboto font families for typography, providing a clean and modern aesthetic.
 The color scheme incorporates shades of white, dark blue, and coral, enhancing readability and visual appeal.
-Used rgba coloring for the box shadows.
+Also used rgba coloring for the box shadows.

 ### Technology
 - HTML: Structure of web pages.